-Last year I said that 2019, in terms of the online real estate market would be as action packed as the finale of Game of Thrones.
+Last year I said that 2019, in terms of the online real estate market would be as action-packed as the finale of Game of Thrones.
 Little did I know how right I would be in that analogy.
 2019 turned out to be simply… more of the same.
-Most of the trends started in 2018 simply grew to the next level in 2019 when most players accepted that those are the things to focus on.
+Most of the trends started in 2018 and grew to the next level in 2019 when most players accepted that those are the things to focus on.

 - The loud trends for “big data” settled down and presentations about the endless possibilities of big data mining grew into discussions about how hard it is to consistently collect and keep data relevant, before one could turn it into usable insights or revenue.

-- Verticalisation continued, as big players continued to either purchase or launch their own verticals.
+- Verticalisation continued, as big players purchased or launched their own verticals.
 Predominantly in the car space but real estate is coming more and more on the radar.
 A lot of attention was devoted to the new home segment too.

-- The discussion about the potential movement into transactions moved from “discussion” to “action phase”.
+- The potential movement into transactions moved from “discussion” to “action phase”.
 Most players seem to realize that there is no “if”.
 The discussions of whether transactional marketplaces in real estate are the future.
 That question seems to have earned its answer.
 The outstanding questions remained: